sopianJR/disc-test/README.md

-# disc-test
+# Simple DISC Profile Tests

-DISC Profile Tests
+- Based on books: Identity - The Handbook of Personality Analyst by Daud Antonius